williamwight/datasources/README.md

 ## GET all jobs

 Use this endpoint to retrieve all jobs associated with a Data Sources account.
+Jobs are automatically created with each file upload.

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/datasources/job/{REPORT_SUITE_ID}/{DATA_SOURCE_ID}`